 “Many women may come into a lot of money, I think there’s been decades of closing the wage gap and breaking the glass ceiling,” Riemer says.
 “A lot of young couples now both are becoming aware of prenups and want control over what happens, instead of whatever the law is at the moment.”

 Riemer says that Facebook COO Sheryl Sandberg also pushed forward the Lean In movement, with women taking more powerful roles in companies and in the tech boom.
 But it’s also women who believe they may be successful down the line.

 “Many women will have more money and they still want a fair shake and a fair deal.
 This isn’t 50 years ago,” she says.

-And prenups hold weight if they are well done, says Jennifer, stressing that you can’t just scratch something on a piece of paper.
+And prenups hold weight if they are well done, says Riemer, stressing that you can’t just scratch something on a piece of paper.

 “Prenups are governed by particular laws looked at by courts with a very keen eye,” she says.
 “There are laws that protect someone from having to sign a prenup the morning of the wedding.”

-The laws are always changing, Jennifer says, but the lawyers who handle prenups do their best to anticipate and protect a person as far into the future as they can.
+The laws are always changing, Riemer says, but the lawyers who handle prenups do their best to anticipate and protect a person as far into the future as they can.

 “Prenups usually cover spousal support and property,” she says.
 “Men and women, when they’re thinking future, they presume their roles will always stay that way.
 And that flips, someone is ill, someone loses a job, someone comes into a lot of success.”